Vocal cord injury could occur at any given time and affect anybody, regardless if they are a professional speaker or professional singer.

-If, on top of everything else, in the environment where the person is residing or otherwise being around other unhealthy surroundings, the voice injury will be even more prone to happen.
+If, on top of everything else, in the environment where the person is residing or otherwise being around other unhealthy surroundings, the voice problem will be even more prone to happen.

 – Spicy foods